Measurement of the $\psi(2S)$ to $J/\psi$ cross-section ratio as a function of centrality in PbPb collisions at $\sqrt{s_{\text{NN}}}$ = 5.02 TeV: Conclusions

 \section{Conclusions}

-The \psitwos to \jpsi production cross-section ratio in PbPb collisions at a centre-of-mass energy of $5.02\tev$ corresponding to an integrated luminosity of around $230 \, \upmu\rm{b}^{-1}$ is measured as a function of event centrality.
+The \psitwos to \jpsi prompt production cross-section ratio in PbPb collisions at a centre-of-mass energy of $5.02\tev$ corresponding to an integrated luminosity of around $230 \, \upmu\rm{b}^{-1}$ is measured as a function of event centrality.
 No significant dependence on the centrality is found.
 The results are also compared to the latest theory predictions, with which they agree within 1.5 standard deviations or better, with a slight tension in the lowest centrality interval.
-The SHMc calculations tend to underestimate the data over the whole range; the TAMU model achieves a better description.
+The SHMc calculations tend to underestimate the data over the whole range; the TAMU model achieves a better description, albeit using a slightly different rapidity range.
 However, the current experimental precision precludes any firm conclusion.
-This study is a first step towards a deeper understanding of quarkonium production in PbPb collisions at midcentrality that can be achieved by additional measurements with the upgraded LHCb detector in Run 3~\cite{LHCb-DP-2022-002}.
+This study is a first step towards a deeper understanding of quarkonium production in semicentral PbPb collisions that can be achieved by additional measurements with the upgraded LHCb detector in Run 3~\cite{LHCb-DP-2022-002}, where, thanks to an improved tracking system, lower centrality values up to 30\% can be explored.